-Join Ben Long for an in-depth discussion in this video Focus troubleshooting: What to do when your auto-focus doesn't, part of Foundations of Photography: Lenses.
+Join Ben Long for an in-depth discussion in this video Focus troubleshooting: What to do when your auto-focus doesn't, part of Photography Foundations: Lenses.

 So, I found this landscape shot that I like.…I've got this big wall of fog overtaking the small town here.…Now, what I like about this shot is the big wall of fog.…The problem is the big wall of fog doesn't have any contrast in it.…And the auto focus system in my camera needs contrast to detect focus.…The idea is where there's more contrast, there's better focus.…This is a type of situation you're likely to encounter a lot.…Maybe it's not a crushing wall of fog, but it could be anything that lacks contrast.…Maybe you're trying to focus on something that's just a solid color.…